Client

 Revitalizing the Aesthetic

-On the exterior, the expansion is designed to complement the airport’s existing exterior aesthetic.
+On the exterior, the expansion is designed to complement the airport’s existing aesthetic.
 Inside, the design creates a fresh, timeless look by introducing modern, durable finishes throughout the entire terminal, including terrazzo throughout the main circulation areas and glass wall cladding around the restrooms.
-The central planters will house a combination of live plants and preserved palms to bring the feel of South Carolina’s natural environment into the space.
-The newly extended Concourse A will also feature the fresh finishes, as well updated holdroom seating.
-The Gresham Smith team is also updating the major public wayfinding elements, including directional signage and flight information displays, throughout the entire terminal.
+The central planters house a combination of live plants and preserved palms to bring the feel of South Carolina’s natural environment into the space.
+The newly extended Concourse A also features the fresh finishes, as well updated holdroom seating.
+The Gresham Smith team also updated the major public wayfinding elements, including directional signage and flight information displays, throughout the entire terminal.